keizo042/quic-prototype/README.md

 ====

 ## Descriotion
-Quick UDP internet protocol connections early implementation.
+Quick UDP internet protocol connections early experimental implementation.
 in the future. it will be depricate and I develop next quic library based Standard RFC.
 I mainly support QUIC VERSION 34 or later.
 If I feel like, maybe 30-33 also. abusolutely NO 30 or before .